AndreaAvignone/PMV-Monitoring-Platform/README.md

 For each service, the JSON-like configuration file is present under the folder:
 > /etc

+To enable tunneling, [1^] ngrok was exploited, with proper configuration.

 ### Main services
 #### Service catalog:
 Availabe services are stored into databases and exposed through REST protocol - e.g. broker, profile databases, server -.
 In particular, for each service, IP, port and basic path to start the service are provided (dictionary).\